 Churches, chapels and meeting houses are literally 'treasure houses' of heritage, history and community.
 Through our brand new website, ExploreChurches, the National Churches Trust aims to develop a high quality resource for visitors and churches.

 We would like to include all churches, chapels and meeting houses that are open for visitors (even if this is only during specific hours or on certain days).
-Do bear in mind that being open for visitors helps you meet grant requirements for many funders including the Heritage Lottery Fund and the National Churches Trust - it is a condition of our grant that your church is open for a minimum of 40 days a year beyond worship (40 days on grants awarded before 2019).
+Do bear in mind that being open for visitors helps you meet grant requirements for many funders including the Heritage Lottery Fund and the National Churches Trust - it is a condition of our grant that your church is open for a minimum of 100 days a year beyond worship (40 days on grants awarded before 2019).

 If it is not already featured (requirement of a grant offer from 2018), please add your place of worship to the ExploreChurches website.
 You can submit details of your church online here.
 If you have any questions or would like help or advice on opening your church or welcoming visitors please email Sarah Crossland

 MaintenanceBooker - www.maintenancebooker.org.uk

-Based on the principle that prevention is better than cure, our new service “MaintenanceBooker” www.maintenancebooker.org.uk can help churches and chapels avoid having to carry out major repairs to their buildings by making it easy to carry out regular maintenance.
+Based on the principle that prevention is better than cure, our new service MaintenanceBooker can help churches and chapels avoid having to carry out major repairs to their buildings by making it easy to carry out regular maintenance.
 Successfully piloted in Yorkshire throughout 2017, MaintenanceBooker is now available to churches, chapels and historic buildings across England and Wales.
 This website service provides an online ‘one stop shop’ where churches and chapels can book accredited contractors for services including gutter clearance, tree maintenance, lightning protection system inspections, high level repairs and repointing and asbestos management services.
 There are also some micro grants available for services booked via the site.